fieldtrip/website/workshop/natmeg/preprocessing.md

 {% include image src="/assets/img/workshop/natmeg/preprocessing/natmeg_erf4.png" width="650" %}

-_Figure: The event related fields plotted using ft_multiplotER.
-The event related fields were calculated using ft_preprocessing followed by ft_timelockanalysis_
+_Figure: The event-related fields plotted using ft_multiplotER.
+The event-related fields were calculated using ft_preprocessing followed by ft_timelockanalysis_

 {% include markup/info %}
 How does this figure compare to the plot with the magnetometer data?
 Do you understand why these are different?